Frequently asked questions

 Do I need to be a member of a Professional body to apply for certification?

 No but if you have already been assessed and approved as a scientist or technical member of most organisations, you should have acceptable qualifications and experience to fulfil most of the certification requirements.
 This is certainly the case if you have been assessed for immigration purposes by AIMS.

 Why do I need to agree to the ACCMLSW Code of Ethics?

 As outlined above, we have established this scheme along the lines of those operated by other non APRHA professions.
 These groups are part of a national association of self regulated health professions which ACCMLSW may consider joining in the future.
 One requirement common to all these schemes is a declaration to abide by a code of ethics.
 Many of your professional bodies will already have something along these lines but to ensure everyone is following the same code we have included this declaration in the application process.

 Is the fee annual?

 The certification period is for two years (from the date of inclusion on the register) to be aligned with the compulsory scheme in operation in New Zealand and the CPD recording periods.
 Fees are payable for recertification every two years.

-As the scheme becomes established we intend to develop online competency assessment tools which will be the preferred measure for recertification.
-At this point we require your supervisor to confirm they have assessed your competency and you demonstrate safe and ethical practice.
+Assessment of competency is a requirement under ISO 15189 and a key requirement for certification.
+We have developed online competency assessment tools which employers may use to assess competency.
+Regardless of the method of assessment, we require your supervisor to confirm they have assessed your competency and you demonstrate safe and ethical practice.